rcqls/jl4rb/README.md

 ## Troubles

-1. htableh.inc in src/support directory is missing (copy it in include/julia of your julia directory).
-*Update*: htableh.inc is now in the package (ext/jl4rb) until the julia core solve the problem.

-2. User linux needs to add jl_bytestring_ptr to julia.expmap to be able to compile jl4rb package.
+1. User linux needs to add jl_bytestring_ptr to julia.expmap to be able to compile jl4rb package.
 Maybe some source headers need to be copied inside the include/julia directory.

-3. Notice that now there is no more issue on the setting of LD_LIBRARY_PATH since DL_LOAD_PATH is initialized when first calling Julia.init and just before the initialization of LOAD_PATH (which from time to time needs DL_LOAD_PATH already set).